shashvik/Red_Team-EDR_Efficiency/README.md

     File access and modifications\
     DNS Network and port events\
     Registry changes\
-    File downloads\
+    File downloads

-2. Known malicious files: Download set of known malicious hashes to identify what is blocked by EDR Tool
+2. Known malicious files:
+    a.
+Download set of known malicious files and identify which amongst them were correctly identified and blocked by the hashes
+    b.
+Download filess malware(lolbas,python,js) and execute them and observe the telemetry and see if the EDR tool correctly idetifies the malware or uses the IOA.

 3. Red Team Emulation: Identify various TTP mapped on to MITTRE that are correctly identified and prevented by the EDR tool.